A warehouse safety checklist:

 Warehouse Equipment List & Their Maintenance Requirements:

 An inspection of the warehouse should be carried out on a regular basis.
-From the floors to the lighting; Everything has to be checked to ensure the safety of the workforce and maintenance of the equipment.
+From the floors to the lighting; Everything needs checking to ensure the safety of the workforce and maintenance of the equipment.

-For example, forklift trucks log books should be completed and verified daily, ensuring that they are parked safely, adhering to speed limits to at all times.
-Racking should be checked to ensure that they are stable and undamaged.
+For example, you should complete and verify forklift trucks log books daily and ensure safe parking, adhering to speed limits at all times.
+Racking needs checking to ensure that they are stable and undamaged.
 Lighting needs to be suitable for the environment to allow operatives to get on with their work with ease.

 Fire & Evacuation Procedures: